Glycemic Load and Glycemic Index Recommendations

 Plan healthier meals utilizing the Glycemic Index

-The Glycemic Index is a unique system that gives values to carbohydrates such as breads, fruits and vegetables so that you can understand how rapidly a carbohydrate turns into glucose.
+The Glycemic Index (GI) is a unique system that gives values to carbohydrates such as breads, fruits and vegetables so that you can understand how rapidly a carbohydrate turns into glucose.
+Learning about the foods that contribute to excessive sugar circulation in your blood stream will assist in better understanding the foods that can benefit or work against the body.

-Because our blood sugar must be maintained at a certain level, the brain signals the pancreas to release insulin, in order to breakdown food and bring the blood levels down to normal range by then converting excess sugar to fat.
-(Avoid Sports Drinks?)
+Blood sugar must be maintained at a certain level, the brain signals the pancreas to release insulin, in order to breakdown food and bring the blood levels down to normal range by then converting excess sugar to fat.

 What is the glycemic load (GL)?

-• GL = GI (%) x grams of carbohydrate per serving
+• GL = GI x grams of carbohydrate per serving/100

 Glycemic Index (GI) Range Glycemic Load (GL) Range Glycemic Load per Day